EoinKanro/fake-rest/README.md

 Groovy code should return [GroovyAnswer](core/src/main/java/io/github/ivanrosw/fakerest/core/model/GroovyAnswer.java)

-You don't need to write "import..." of GroovyAnswer, ControllerData, JsonUtils, HttpStatus.
+You don't need to write "import..." of GroovyAnswer, HttpStatus, JsonUtils, ControllerData, HttpHeaders, ObjectNode.
 It will be appended automatically.
-But it's necessary if you want to import something else.
+But imports are necessary if you want to import something else.

 #### Configuration routers
 Routers configuration contains parameters: